feitgemel/TensorFlowProjects/Monkey-Species/README.md

 Our second video focuses on the fundamental method of classifying monkey species using a Convolutional Neural Network (CNN).
 Join us as we guide you through the process of writing a CNN model, training it using the prepared dataset, and evaluating its performance.
 Gain insights into the inner workings of CNNs and witness their effectiveness in accurately classifying monkey species based on image data.

+You can find the tutorial here : https://eranfeit.net/how-to-classify-monkeys-images-using-convolutional-neural-network-keras-tuner-hyper-parameters-and-transfer-learning-part2/

 You can find the video here : https://youtu.be/FfmE3WWKDgE